 Context: Energy Examined is an online magazine that aims to provide the context you need to engage on the array of vital energy-related issues facing Canadians.
 We provide fact and science-based information about Canada’s energy industry and global energy demand.
 We focus on leading innovations and practices designed to enable Canada’s oil and natural gas producers to meet the challenge of a lower-carbon future.
 Context: Energy Examined also provides an insider’s perspective: a glimpse into the women and men who work for and support Canada’s oil and natural gas industry, and their deep and personal commitment to meeting energy challenges head-on, building a better future for all.

 Essentially optimistic, Context: Energy Examined proposes a path forward: based on working towards real-world solutions through innovation, understanding and collaboration.
 We invite you peruse our site to learn more about energy in the Canadian context.
 Become a subscriber today to receive our monthly newsletter featuring the latest news and stories from Context: Energy Examined.
-BONUS: New subscribers also receive our special edition of Context: Energy Examined, featuring our Economic Series Update, a series of five in-depth reports that explore how Canadian oil and natural gas can thrive in a carbon-constrained world.
+BONUS: New subscribers also receive our special edition of Context: Energy Examined, featuring our natural gas and oil sands fact books – get the facts on economic benefits, environmental leadership, Indigenous relations and more.